 Are you starting to notice birds and would like to know more about them?
 Have you been watching birds casually and would now like to take a more structured approach to learning more about them?
 Are you looking for a good excuse to get outside and connect with nature?
 If you answered yes to one or more of these questions, then the Introduction to Birds and Birding Class is possibly the class for you.
 The class is for those who want to take an active role in seeking out birds and learning to identify them.
 (If you’re interested in learning to ID the birds in your backyard but not interested in traveling to different locations to find birds, consider taking the Beginning Backyard Birding class offered by Travis Audubon instead of this class.)
 This class promises to transform your relationship to birds and start you down the road toward a life-long love and enjoyment of birds.
 Instruction will be provided during four classroom sessions and four field trips to popular birding locations around Austin.
 Field trips involve walking on mostly level ground for about a mile or so.
 Attendance at all the classroom sessions and all field trips is highly recommended.

 The class will introduce students to a variety of bird and birding-related topics including: how to identify birds; field guides and binoculars; bird identification of many species of Central Texas birds; bird vocalizations; where to go birding in Central Texas; bird migration; and bird conservation.
-Tuition includes a copy of the sixth edition of the National Geographic Field Guide to the Birds of North America, our “text book” for the class.
+Tuition includes a copy of the newly released seventh edition of the National Geographic Field Guide to the Birds of North America, our “text book” for the class.
 All presentations and many other resources will be provided by access to a Google website, so a Google account will be necessary to get the full benefit from the class.
 No prior birding experience is necessary.

 Shelia Hargis is the instructor for this class.
 She has been birding for over 20 years and loves birds!
 She spends most of her free time birding or thinking about birds and her passion and enthusiasm for birds and birding is infectious.
 Shelia gives presentations on a variety of bird topics, surveys birds for the City of Austin and the USGS Breeding Bird Survey as well as private landowners, regularly leads birding field trips, and is Past President of Travis Audubon.
-She is currently on the Travis Audubon Board of Directors (again!) and the Education Committee and is Vice President of the Texas Ornithological Society.
+She is currently on the Travis Audubon Board of Directors and the Commons Ford Prairie Committee and is President of the Texas Ornithological Society.